momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 ```

 4. Add code to the webhook to process incoming messages.
 Below is sample code for the webhook lambda handler that extracts
-a user's `token-id` from the webhook payload, and access resources stored in Momento cache.
+a user's `token_id` from the webhook payload, and access resources stored in Momento cache.
 It also verifies that the webhook caller
 is indeed Momento through the signing secret.

 ```typescript